zihangdai/xlnet/README.md

 ### Future Release Plan

 We also plan to continuously release more pretrained models under different settings, including:
-* **Base models (very soon)**: We will release an XLNet-Base by the end of June, 2019.
-* **Uncased models (soon)** : For now, cased XLNet-Large is generally better than uncased XLNet-Large.
-We are still investigating this observation.
-When a conclusion is reached, we will release the uncased models.
 * A pretrained model that is **finetuned on Wikipedia**.
 This can be used for tasks with Wikipedia text such as SQuAD and HotpotQA.
 * Pretrained models with other hyperparameter configurations, targeting specific downstream tasks.
 * Pretrained models that benefit from new techniques.